erincorbett88/Notes/Spring/SpringBootBasics.md

       User.builder().name("John Doe").email("jdoe@gmail.com").password("password123").build();

 Relationships between entities:
-- One-to-Many: one entity is related to one other entity
+- One-to-Many: one entity is related to many other entities
   - there's a concept of "ownership" - who owns the relationship?
+  - there's also a concept of "uni-directional" vs "bi-directional" relationships
+    - unidirectional: one entity knows about the other, but not vice versa
+    - bidirectional: both entities know about each other
   - a user and an address example: you might think the user owns the address, BUT in the tables, a user doesn't have an "address" column, while the address table DOES have a "user_id" column
   - this means the address table is the owner of the relationship
     ```